-Finally, we attempted to add random effects to this model.
-We primarily used ANOVA tests to inspect the AIC and BIC values in order to compare different candidate models.
-Pages 38 and 39 of the technical appendix shows the experimental process of choosing random effects.
+Finally, pages 38 and 39 of the technical appendix shows the experimental process of choosing random effects on this model.
 Ultimately, we chose to add a random effect for the variable Rater since it resulted in a smaller AIC and BIC value for the model.
 The final model and its coefficient summary is presented in page 39 and 40 of the technical appendix.